 Ernestine White Artist.
 Curator, Iziko South African National Gallery.

 Scott Williams Artist and photographer.
-Member, Burning Museum.
+Ex-member, Burning Museum.
 Staff member, ASAI.

 ASSOCIATE MEMBERS (at this point this category comprises former members of ASAI who are no longer active in the organisation, but wish to remain associated with ASAI.
 Associate members are welcome to participate in meetings of membership, but are not required to attend)